-This is a meal you won’t want to miss.
+Although it’s expensive compared to your homemade breakfast and lunch, this is a meal you won’t want to miss.

-Don’t fancy fondue?
 Head to Haus Hiltl, the oldest vegetarian restaurant in the world!

 They have a range of options, from Indian to pasta.
 Check out their interesting options in the “Vegetarian Butcher” section.

 The prices at Haus Hiltl range from 27.50 – 38.00 CHF.
 These are pretty standard prices for a meal in Zurich, even though Hiltl is very well rated and uses excellent ingredients.

 You’ll notice I didn’t mention dessert above.
 Although chocolate fondue and vegan puddings are available, I opted to save my sweet tooth for Sprungli.

 End you perfect city itinerary with a box of truffles from Sprungli, my favourite chocolatier in the city.

 Get an assortment to test out different flavours (like the champagne truffles).
 I managed to make 6 truffles last a few days, but I’m still not sure how I had enough willpower.